-At the age of 23, in 1940, he went on pilgrimage to a holy place known as Rong-tSen Khawa Karpo, where the lamas, tutelary deities, and dakinis gather like clouds, and pleased them with offering prostrations and circumambulations.
-He also offered the gifts of dharma to the people there, and satisfied all he met.
+At the age of 23, in 1940, he went on a pilgrimage to a holy place known as Rong-tSen Khawa Karpo, where the lamas, tutelary deities, and dakinis gather like clouds and pleased them with offering prostrations and circumambulations.
+He also offered the gifts of dharma to the people there and satisfied all he met.
 He then returned to his place of birth.

 He decided to go to the west of Lhasa, to Tsurphu Monastery, the main seat of the glorious Karmapas.
-In 1946, at the age of 27, he met His Holiness the Sixteenth Gyalwa Karmapa, and received the full empowerments of Vajrayogini, Chakrasamvara, and Avolokiteshvara.
+In 1946, at the age of 27, he met His Holiness the Sixteenth Gyalwa Karmapa and received the full empowerments of Vajrayogini, Chakrasamvara, and Avalokiteshvara.
 After that, he took the Eleventh Jamgon Kunkhyen Tai Situ Rinpoche, Pema Wangchuk Gyalpo, as his teacher, and as his disciple received the novice and full ordination of a monk.
-Subsequently he entered into Yiwong Samten Ling Retreat Centre at Tsurphu for three years and three months, where he attained very high realization.
+Subsequently, he entered into Yiwong Samten Ling Retreat Centre at Tsurphu for three years and three months, where he attained very high realization.

 In 1972, at the age of 54, he built Tashi Choeling Nunnery and Karma Tashi Rabten Ling Monastery.
 These, along with Mahay Monastery, were run under Drupon Rinpoche's auspices and he imparted full religious studies to the students there.